-AREDN® devices have a choice of using 20 MHz, 10 MHz, or 5 MHz channel widths.
-As a general rule, a larger channel width will allow more data to be transferred, but it can only do this over shorter distances (as will be illustrated in the following section).
+Most AREDN® devices have a choice of using 20 MHz, 10 MHz, or 5 MHz channel widths.
+As a general rule, a larger channel width will allow more data to be transferred, but it may only do this over shorter distances.
 One suggestion is to start with the largest channel width that yields a Signal to Noise Ratio (SNR) of at least 15 dB.